Why Americans are having less sex

 - Theories about why include parenting demands and social media

 Ian Kerner is a licensed couples therapist, writer and contributor on the topic of sex for CNN.
+For more on "Sex and Love Around the World," watch Christiane Amanpour's new series on Saturdays at 10 p.m.
+ET/PT beginning March 17.

 (CNN)Today, sex seems more available to us than ever before.
 With just a swipe on their phones, singles can schedule their next hookup, while committed couples have an apparent "sure thing" every night.
 This is also known as "the marriage advantage."